xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 <p style="text-align: center;">
 <img src="{{site.baseurl}}/images/telemetry_stack.png" style="max-height: 300px;">
 </p>
 An alert manager is often added in the stack to trigger alerts on specific thresholds.
-Many time, this alert manager is part of the visualization tool.
+Many time, the alert manager is part of the visualization tool.

 There are multiple options for those elements, proprietary and opensource.
 Below are popular opensource tools that can be used to build a telemetry stack:
  - **Collectors:** Telegraf, gnmic, Fluentd, Logstash